musiqpad/mqp-node-api/README.md

     // Do what ever you want to happen after you successfully logged in
     // ...
   })
-  //Catch errors, you can do that after every .then
+  // Catch errors, you can do that after every .then .catch(function(e) {
-  //If you don't do that, errors get logged to the console.
-  .catch(function(e) {
     console.log('ERROR: ' + JSON.stringify(e));
   });